adamcogen/lissajous/README.md

 ## To do:

-* I would like to implement a feature that allows for simulating harmonographs that use different types rotary motion.
+* Implement feature that allows for simulating harmonographs that use rotary motion.
 * Optimize the animator.
 It currently generates each frame in realtime before showing it, which can be slow for large drawings.